• HEALTHCARE PROFESSIONALS

 • shortness of breath

 • Blood clots.
-MEKTOVI can cause blood clots in your arms or legs, which can travel to your lungs and can lead to death.
+MEKTOVI, when taken with BRAFTOVI, can cause blood clots in your arms or legs, which can travel to your lungs and can lead to death.
 Get medical help right away if you have the following symptoms:

 • chest pain